dsimard/ready.js/README.md

 If you want to use your own [compiler](http://code.google.com/closure/compiler/) :

 1. [Download it](http://closure-compiler.googlecode.com/files/compiler-latest.zip)
-2. run `readyjs -installcompiler path/to/compiler.jar`
+2. run `readyjs --installcompiler path/to/compiler.jar`

 ## How to watch your javascript files for errors with jslint